Miami International Airport Tops Country For Highest Number Of TSA Employees To Have Gotten COVID

-MIAMI (CBSMiami) – Miami International Airport is in the lead for the highest number of COVID cases, beating other large hubs like JFK in New York and Los Angeles.
+MIAMI (CBSMiami) – Miami International Airport is in the lead for the highest number of COVID cases among TSA workers, beating other large hubs like JFK in New York and Los Angeles.

 The Transportation Security Administration began tracking COVID cases in March 2020.
 The current data shows 515 people have gotten sick at MIA.
-Of those, 492 where TSA Screening Officers.READ MORE: FHP Searching For Men Accused Of Carjacking Good Samaritans
+Of those, 492 where TSA Screening Officers.READ MORE: South Florida Teachers Upset Over State's New COVID Quarantine Rules

 Miami isn’t the only airport with high numbers, Fort Lauderdale and Orlando are in the top five.